wikistat/AI-Frameworks/docs/dev.md

 ## Monitoring and experiment management
 Training our model on MNIST is pretty fast.
-Nonentheless, in most cases, training a network may be very long.
+Nonetheless, in most cases, training a network may be very long.
-For such cases, it is important to log partial results during training to be sure that everything is behaving as expected.
+For such cases, it is essential to log partial results during training to ensure that everything is behaving as expected.
 A very famous tool to monitor your experiments in deep learning is Tensorboard.
 The main object used by Tensorboard is a ``SummaryWriter``.
 Add the following import:
 ```python
 from torch.utils.tensorboard import SummaryWriter
 ```
-and modify the train method so it takes a ``SummaryWriter`` as an additional argument and use its ``add_scalar`` method to log the training loss for every epoch.
+and modify the train method to take an additional argument named ``SummaryWriter`` and use its ``add_scalar`` method to log the training loss for every epoch.

 ```python
 def train(net, optimizer, loader, writer, epochs=10):